 7. Budget, budget, budget

 Building a budget is different for everyone, but there’s one major piece of universal advice: make sure you have enough savings to establish yourself (home, groceries, and other necessities) in your new country.
 Before I moved to Mexico, I saved money for a year in order to pay for my flight, accommodations, and 3 months of stay while I looked for a job.
 Make sure you have enough savings to start off well and don’t rush to move abroad until you’re financially ready!

 If you don’t know why you are moving to the specific country, maybe reevaluate moving there.
 I moved to Mexico because I’ve wanted to live there since I was 21 to improve my Spanish, enjoy sunny weather year round, and teach English abroad.
+But you may want to move for another reason.
+Let’s say you want to relocate to Canada for the purpose of a family reunion.
+In this case, you need to qualify for a spousal sponsorship in Canada, which is one of the various means of moving there.
 Knowing your goal will help you to better plan for the move!

 …and keep in mind: for whatever reason you are moving abroad, this is YOUR EXPERIENCE.
 You decide whether to stay or go back home, but don’t give up easily!
 The best experiences are on the other side of your comfort zone!
 Get ready to be open, learn new things, live fully, and make the best of it!
 I hope you found my tips for moving abroad to be helpful!

 Hi ladies!
 My name is Elena, I’m 29, from Italy.
 I started to solo travel at the age of 18, I moved to England at 19 where I stayed 7 years.
 I lived in Mexico, worked in the USA and Spain and mainly travelled in Europe.
 I’m now based in Lisbon for my next adventure.